 Most people don’t even know how to pronounce it, and those who do argue about its pronunciation.
-Bokeh is one of the most popular photography effects, so much that smartphones use software enhancements to try and replicate it (mostly unsuccessfully).
+Bokeh is one of the most popular photography effects, so much that smartphones use software enhancements to try and replicate it (unsuccessfully).
 Every photographer and enthusiast has come across this term, and today we are here to tell you all about it.

 What is bokeh?